 As a bonus, chia seeds provide an incredible source of Omega 3 fatty acids (as I’ve mentioned before, they’ve overtaken flax as the star in that area), they’re high in protein, and they contain a host of antioxidants.
 So you can preserve your heart health, decrease inflammation, promote bowel regularity and feed your brain–all while enjoying a delicious, decadent-tasting dessert!

 And because chia is a gluten-free seed, it’s also acceptable for Passover.
 Beauty!

 To everyone who’s celebrating this weekend, whether Easter, Passover, or both–enjoy your holiday! 🙂

 “Elsie, did you see this pudding?
 I’d dress up in bunny ears for a taste of that. . .”

 “Zip it, Chaser, do you want a repeat of our Christmas embarrassment?
 Just whine a little and look sad, and Mum will give you the pudding anyway.”

 This recipe offers the most basic version of this pudding, but variations are endless–add whipped topping, puréed pumpkin or squash, melted chocolate or chocolate chips, shredded coconut, chopped fresh fruit. . . it’s all good!

 2 Tbsp (30 ml) whole white chia seeds (the grey are fine, too, but they don’t look as pretty)

-Place chia in a small bowl and add the liquid.
+Place chia in a small bowl and add the milk.
 Stir well to try to submerge most of the seeds.
-Allow to sit 20-30 minutes, stirring once after about 5 minutes to prevent clumping.
+Allow to sit 20-30 minutes, stirring once or twice after 5 minutes to prevent clumping.
 Stir again before serving.
 Makes one serving.

 Note: you can also mix the chia and liquid, cover and refrigerate overnight for a lovely, soft breakfast pudding the next morning.